-There could be a few instances where prospects or customers have tried to book a meeting (via HubSpot meetings) for one time and then received a booking confirmation for a different time.
+There could be a few instances where prospects or customers have tried to book a meeting for one time and then received a booking confirmation for a different time.

-Here's an example: Your prospect tried to book a 15-minute meeting with you on 2/3/17 at 10am EST (Eastern Standard Time), but received an email confirmation that they had booked a time with you on 2/3/17 at 3pm UTC (Coordinated Universal Time) instead.
-This can catch your prospect off-guard because it looks like their confirmation came through for the wrong time, but it didn't.
-Your prospect is just seeing the confirmation time in an unexpected format/timezone.
+For example, if your prospect tried to book a 15-minute meeting with you on 2/3/17 at 10am EST (Eastern Standard Time), but received an email confirmation that they had booked a time with you on 2/3/17 at 3pm UTC (Coordinated Universal Time) instead.
+In this case, your prospect is just seeing the confirmation time in an unexpected format/timezone.

-This, while rarely occurring, can happen.
-Unfortunately, it's an error that's triggered via Google.
+While this rarely occurs, it's an error that's triggered via Google.
 Here's what's likely happening:

 - A prospect books a time with you via HubSpot meetings.